WrestleMania 34: SmackDown

-On the first SmackDown after WrestleMania, Commissioner Shane McMahon announced that Daniel Bryan – now a full-time wrestler – resigned as General Manager, and introduced Paige, who retired from in-ring competition the previous night on Raw due to injuries, as Bryan's successor.
+On the first SmackDown after WrestleMania, Commissioner Shane McMahon announced that Daniel Bryan – now a full-time wrestler on the SmackDown brand – resigned as General Manager, and introduced Paige, who retired from in-ring competition the previous night on Raw due to injuries, as Bryan's successor.
 She then scheduled a match between Daniel Bryan and WWE Champion AJ Styles.
 Shinsuke Nakamura, who had issued a mocking apology for attacking Styles, attacked both Bryan and Styles during their match.
 The following week, a rematch between Styles and Nakamura for the championship was scheduled for the Greatest Royal Rumble.

 The Usos earned a SmackDown Tag Team Championship match against The Bludgeon Brothers at Greatest Royal Rumble by defeating The New Day.
 Also, Randy Orton defeated Bobby Roode and Rusev in a triple threat match to earn a United States Championship match.
 Following this, new United States Champion Jinder Mahal was traded to Raw, but lost the title to Jeff Hardy, who moved to SmackDown.
 The winner of the championship match between Mahal and Hardy at Greatest Royal Rumble would face Orton at Backlash.

 SmackDown Women's Champion Charlotte Flair commented on her WrestleMania match and future challengers, but was interrupted and attacked by NXT's The IIconics (Peyton Royce and Billie Kay).
 After this, Carmella cashed in her Money in the Bank contract and won the title.
 Also in the women's division, Natalya confronted Naomi, calling her victory in the WrestleMania Women's Battle Royal a disappointment.
 Naomi then defeated Natalya in a match.
+It was later revealed that soon after Flair's title win at Wrestlemania 34, she became seriously ill after getting silicone poisoning which resulted from her breast implants leaking.